-Garth Boyd is a Principal at Context, where he works with farmers and ranchers, agribusiness companies, and government agencies on renewable energy, nutrient recovery, environmental asset markets, and sustainability issues.
+Garth Boyd is a Partner at The Context Network, where he works with farmers and ranchers, agribusiness companies, and government agencies on renewable energy, nutrient recovery, environmental asset markets, and sustainability issues.

 Garth was a two-term member of the USDA Agriculture Air Quality Task Force and North Carolina Pork Council Board.
 He was appointed by the EPA Administrator in 2007 to the inaugural EPA Farm, Ranch and Rural Communities Advisory Committee.
 In 2008, Garth was inducted into the Farm Foundation Members Round Table.
 Garth has lectured in most states in the U.S. and numerous foreign countries.